IShahnawazShaikh/System-Design/LLD-bird-case-study/README.md

 * Not Possible to get List of all bird that can fly
 #### Solution
 * Create interfaces for behaviour like `FlyableBird` and `MakeSoundBird` and implement when accordingly.

+## Interface Segregation Principle
+* The interface should be as light as possible.
+* Make interface as specific as possible (should have very less methods ideally only one).